dynstat/Minimal-websockets-library-in-C/README.md

 ### Prerequisites

-- **Visual Studio Code**: Ensure you have Visual Studio Code installed.
-- **Windows OS**: The library is designed for Windows platforms.
+- **Windows OS**: The library is designed for Windows platforms yet.
 - **C Compiler**: Microsoft Visual C++ (`cl.exe`) is required.
 Make sure it's available in your system's PATH.
+- **Developer command prompt for VS**: run the below commands in this command prompt.

 ### Steps